Great to have you here, the phone number, and we'll get to your calls, El Quico, a little Spanish lingo, 800-282-2882.

 High court to take up Arizona immigration law.

-The case that the uh justices will hear in the term it starts in October offers a preview of the clash over Arizona's newly enacted criminal penalties for migrants, illegal illegally present in the state.
+The case that the justices will hear in the term that starts in October offers a preview of the clash over Arizona's newly enacted criminal penalties for migrants illegally present in the state.

-I was really only kidding about Cape Girardo being his wife.
+I was really only kidding about Cape Girardo being a small.

-I was just really was just only kidding.
+I was just, I really was just only kidding.

-If you hold the phone and you put it in the palm of your hand where the ball of your thumb in the left hand meant where you'd hold the phone, that's where the antenna is.
+If you hold the phone and you put it in the palm of your hand, where the ball of your thumb in the left hand, where you'd hold the phone, that's where the antenna is.

 Actually, the whole border, all the antennas are there.

-The GPS, uh, the Wi-Fi, the Bluetooth, the cell signal cellular data, all it's there, but the whole around the whole phone, but it's in the lower left-hand corner, apparently where the phone antenna is.
+The GPS, the Wi-Fi, the Bluetooth, the cell signal, cellular data, all is there, but around the whole phone, but it's in the lower left-hand corner, apparently, where the phone antenna is.

-So Apple has said they've put the antenna where and by the this happens in a lot of other cell phones too.
+So Apple has said they've put the antenna where, and this happens in a lot of other cell phones too.

 It happens to a lot of cell phones.